Joseph Wood Krutch: Notable family members

 His brother, Charles Krutch, was the renowned Tennessee Valley Authority (TVA) photographer.
 His uncle, Charles Christopher Krutch, was a painter known for his depiction of Smoky Mountain scenes.

 Death

-At the age of 76, Krutch died from colon cancer in Tucson, Arizona on May 22, 1970.
+At the age of 76, Krutch died from colon cancer at his home in Tucson, Arizona on May 22, 1970.
 One of the last interviews with Krutch before his death was conducted by Edward Abbey and appears in Abbey's 1988 book, One Life at a Time, Please (ISBN 0805006036).

 Legacy

 Many of Krutch's manuscripts and typescripts are held by the University of Arizona, where the Joseph Wood Krutch Cactus Garden was named in his honor in 1980.
 Upon his death, The New York Times lauded Krutch in an editorial, declaring that concern for the environment by many young Americans "should turn a generation unfamiliar with Joseph Wood Krutch to a reading of his books with delight to themselves and profit to the world."